pietrobondioli/algorithms/README.md

         return buffer;
     }

-    public void CopyTo(ArrayBuffer buffer, int start, int end) {
+    // CopyTo method that copies the elements from the start index to the end index to the specified ArrayBuffer public void CopyTo(ArrayBuffer buffer, int start, int end) {
         if (start < 0 || start >= _items.Length)